Breaking Free

 "Breaking Free" is a song from the Disney Channel Original Movie High School Musical.
 It also appears on the soundtrack of the same name.
-It is sung by Drew Seeley, Zac Efron, and Vanessa Hudgens.
+It is sung by Zac Efron, Drew Seeley and Vanessa Hudgens.
 It was also released as a single on June 8, 2006.
 On June 21, 2006, it was certified as a Gold single by the RIAA for sales of over 500,000.

-The song subsequently appeared on Vanessa Hudgens' compilation album, A Musical Tribute and appears on the Disney compilation album, Disney Channel Playlist, which was released on June 9, 2009.

 Context

 While Troy Bolton and Gabriella Montez face prejudice from the basketball and scholastic teams, respectively, they both decide that they can pursue their secret dream of performing in a high school musical.
 The song is sung during the film's climax when Troy and Gabriella participate in the callbacks in front of the entire student body.
 In-universe, the duet is written and composed by Kelsi Nielsen for the second act of the Twinkle Towne school musical.

 Composition

 The song, performed at the film's climax, is a "chirpy slow-jam".
-It's in the key of C minor in the beginning and in D minor at the end of the song.
+It's written in the key of C minor in the beginning and then it modulates to D minor at the end of the song.